 In the manga at least, he, after surviving multiple encounters with Dicolonii, learns how to dodge vectors.

 He also nearly manages to beat Lucy in his 2nd fight with her, losing because the Unknown Man got in the way, and then because Mayu got in the way.

 Also when facing the Unknown Man, he gets hit with one of his toxic spiked balls, and he endures the pain and rips it out despite being hooked into his skin with barbs.

-Crazy-Prepared: After getting his ass handed to him by Lucy early on.
-He completely cleaned up the beach in order to make sure Lucy had nothing to attack with, figured out her range of attack, and got modified Desert Eagles that fired rounds too heavy for Lucy to block or at close range knock away.
+After getting his ass handed to him by Lucy early on, he completely cleaned up the beach in order to make sure Lucy had nothing to attack with, figured out her range of attack, and got modified Desert Eagles that fired rounds too heavy for Lucy to block or at close range knock away.

 His crazy preparedness actually works against him in the manga where his attempt to blind Lucy with a flash grenade and tear gas worked against him when the bright flash kept most of the gas from entering her eyes.
 Though even she admits that if it wasn't for the Unknown Man, he'd have won.

 He gets the short end of the stick when he meets Lucy.